Purgatory: History of the belief

 Image of a non-fiery purgatory (Gustave Doré: illustration for Dante's Purgatorio, Canto 24 in Divine Comedy).
 Right: Dante and companions observe.
 Middle: willing souls gather round a sweet-smelling tree with fruit they cannot eat, to be purged of residual gluttony.

 The noun purgatory (in Latin purgatorium, a place of cleansing, from the verb purgo, 'to clean, cleanse') appeared perhaps only between 1160 and 1180, which encouraged speaking of Purgatory as a place.

 Purgatory pre-dates the specific Catholic tradition of purgatory as a transitional state or condition; it has a history that dates back before Christ, to related beliefs also in Judaism, that prayer for the dead contributes to their afterlife purification.
 The same practice appears in other traditions, such as the medieval Chinese Buddhist practice of making offerings on behalf of the dead, who are said to suffer numerous trials.

-The Catholic Church found specific Old Testament support in after-life purification in 2 Maccabees is part of the Catholic, Eastern Orthodox, Oriental Orthodox and Church of the East biblical canons, but regarded as apocryphal by Protestants and major branches of Judaism.
+The Catholic Church found specific Old Testament support in after-life purification in 2 Maccabees, which is part of the Catholic, Eastern Orthodox, Oriental Orthodox and Church of the East biblical canons, but regarded as apocryphal by Protestants and major branches of Judaism.
 According to the Catechism of the Catholic Church, praying for the dead was adopted by Christians from the beginning, a practice that presupposes that the dead are thereby assisted between death and their entry into their final abode.
 The New American Bible Revised Edition, authorized by the United States Conference of Catholic Bishops, says in a note to the 2 Maccabees passage:

 This is the earliest statement of the doctrine that prayers and sacrifices for the dead are efficacious [...]
 The author [...] uses the story to demonstrate belief in the resurrection of the just, and in the possibility of expiation for the sins of otherwise good people who have died.
 This belief is similar to, but not quite the same as, the Catholic doctrine of purgatory.